ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 - **Avoid slider-only sections.** Aiming and following a lot of sliders in a row can be tiring for new players.
 In such cases, circles and rest moments without hit objects to click or follow should be used.
 - **Frequently manipulating [slider velocity](/wiki/Hit_Objects/Slider_Velocity) is discouraged.** Slider velocity should only be changed for sections of music with different pacings and should not be drastically variable.
 - **Use straightforward and easily understandable slider shapes.** New players may not understand how to follow more complex shapes.
-- **Spinner recovery time should be at least 4 beats.** This is to ensure adequate time to click a hit object following a spinner.
+- **There should be at least 4 beats between a spinner's end and the next object.** This is to ensure adequate time to click a hit object following a spinner.
 - **Avoid spinners less than 4 beats.** Players need time to recognize that they have to begin spinning.
 - **Avoid fully covering slider reverse arrows with hit objects within 4 beats of the reverse arrow being reached.** This gives players enough time to recognize the reverse arrow.
 - **Avoid fully [overlapping](/wiki/Mapping_Techniques/Overlap) slider bodies within 4 beats of each other.** Doing so can cause sliders to be misread as a circle due to obscuring the slider body.